davidly/ntvdm/README.md

 I validated that ntvdm works on Arm64 with both native and x64 binaries.

-I can't vouch for 100% i8086 emulation because I can't find any apps that perform such validation, unlike hat's out there for the 6502, 8080, Z80, and other earlier CPUs.
+I can't vouch for 100% i8086 emulation because I can't find any apps that perform such validation, unlike what's out there for the 6502, 8080, Z80, and other earlier CPUs.
 But I have done a fair bit of testing with many apps and compared instruction + register traces with other emulators.

 djl8086d.hxx is an 8086 disassembler that's used when tracing instructions.
 It's useful when debugging why